Swiss Summer Outdoor Adventure: 2-Day Lauterbrunnen Itinerary ⛰️

 ABOUT THE AUTHOR

-📍Type-A travel maximalist based in Los Angeles, California for 5+ years 🌐 15/195 countries visited ✍️ I specialize in destination style guides, first-timer itineraries, and solo female travel tips maximizing each trip to the fullest extent!
-I’m determined to see the world.
-All of it.
-Are you coming with? 🌏🧳 I recently graduated and I’m convinced I can travel the world while maximizing each precious trip to the fullest extent—and still keep my corporate job of course! ✈️💫 Some people stay awake worried they won’t be as successful or famous as they hope.
-What keeps me up at night is the fear that I won’t visit every place I want to go! 🙈😅 While I respect the digital nomads, van life, and the hardcore backpackers—that’s just not me.
-I crave the stability and income that a good ol’ 9-5 provides, yet seek to get the best bang for my buck during every trip I take, building PACKED yet efficient itineraries around the world! 👩💻💸 It’ll take a lifetime, but I’m convinced I can make it to all 195 countries before my time is up.
-I’ll be chronicling all my trips, tricks, and tactics—and I’m taking you along for the ride! 🗺️📋 Want to chat about any destination I've been to?
+📍Type-A travel maximalist based in Los Angeles, California for 5+ years ✅ Who I'm For: Seize the day travelers with a taste for adventure—you don't mind waking up to catch a 6 AM train if a one-of-a-kind tour waits on the other side!
+You look to get the best bang for your buck but aren't afraid to splurge if the experience is worth it.
+Building a balanced itinerary is important to you so you can fully take in the local scene, including the top art, history, nature, architecture, shopping, regional delicacies, and cultural excursions—all packed into one itinerary! 🚫 Who I'm Not For: Take it easy travelers and vacationers beware, my itineraries are jam packed!
+Night owls—you won't find many bar or club recommendations in my guides.
+If you're seeking a more specific, niche experience—like the best hikes in a destination provided by a nature-obsessed seller—you're likely better served elsewhere!
+While heavily researched, my first-timer guides include a little bit of everything to give you the full picture of each stop. ✍️ I specialize in seasonal destination style guides, first-timer itineraries, and solo female travel maximizing each trip to the fullest extent!
+I’m convinced I can travel the world while maximizing each precious trip to the fullest extent—and still keep my corporate job of course! ✈️💫 While I respect the digital nomads, van life, and the hardcore backpackers—that’s just not me.
+I crave the stability and income that a good ol’ 9-5 provides, yet seek to get the best return on investment from every trip I take, building LOADED yet efficient itineraries around the world! 👩💻💸 It’ll take a lifetime, but I’m convinced I can make it to all 195 countries before my time is up.
+I’ll be chronicling all my trips, tricks, and tactics—and I’m taking you along for the ride! 🗺️📋 🌐 15/195 countries visited Want to chat about any destination I've been to?
 Click the “Contact Me” button to connect with me—I love to talk all things travel! ✨🛩️

 Send A Tip